ManavSann11/Refinance-Propensity-Model/README.md

 A machine learning model that predicts which mortgage borrowers are most likely to refinance and optimizes outreach targeting to maximize expected profit.

 ## Problem Statement
-A mortgage lender wants to identify borrowers who are most likely to refinance and should be targeted for outreach.
+A mortgage lender wants to identify borrowers most likely to refinance and target them for outreach.
 The challenge is to balance conversion probability against outreach cost while considering borrower economics.

+## Project Progression

+## Day 1: Portfolio Generation
+The project begins by generating a synthetic portfolio of 8,000 loans with realistic borrower characteristics.
+The portfolio includes region distribution, origination dates, loan terms, original balances, interest rates, FICO scores, original LTV, and delinquency status.
+Current snapshots are added, including monthly savings, break-even periods, and economic rationality flags.

+### Day 2: Predictive Modeling
+A logistic regression model is trained to predict the probability of refinancing using engineered features such as monthly savings, LTV, FICO score, delinquency status, and loan age.
+The model is trained on simulated behavioral outcomes and evaluated using AUC and confusion matrix metrics.

+### Day 3: Strategy Comparison
+Three outreach strategies are compared:
+- **Random**: Select borrowers at random
+- **Monthly Savings Heuristic**: Select borrowers with highest monthly savings
+- **Expected Profit**: Select borrowers with the highest monthly savings
+- **Expected Profit**: Select borrowers with the highest predicted probability x expected revenue - outreach cost

+### Day 4: Scenario Analysis
+The strategy is stress-tested across different market rate scenarios, from 4.5 percent to 7.0 percent.
+This analysis shows how the refinance opportunity set expands or contracts as mortgage rates move.

 ## Data Generation
 This project begins by generating a synthetic portfolio of 8,000 loans with realistic borrower characteristics: